tinode/chat/INSTALL.md

 ## Running a Cluster

-- Install RethinkDB, run it stanalone or in [cluster mode](https://www.rethinkdb.com/docs/start-a-server/#a-rethinkdb-cluster-using-multiple-machines).
-Run DB initializer, unpack JS files as described in the previous section.
+- Install and run the database, run DB initializer, unpack JS files as described in the previous section.
+Both MySQL and RethinkDB supports [cluster](https://www.mysql.com/products/cluster/) [mode](https://www.rethinkdb.com/docs/start-a-server/#a-rethinkdb-cluster-using-multiple-machines).
+You may consider it for added resiliency.

 - Cluster expects at least two nodes.
 A minimum of three nodes is recommended.